Expert Detection and Treatment of Oral Tissue Problems

 If the results show something serious for which an outside specialist is needed, the doctor will refer you immediately to a competent specialist who can effectively address your situation.

-Dr. Setya and Dr. Hirst do an annual oral disease inspection and cancer screening for our patients receiving maintenance cleanings after treatment.
+Dr. Setya, Dr. Hirst, and Dr. Bergman do an annual oral disease inspection and cancer screening for our patients receiving maintenance cleanings after treatment.
 They will increase the frequency of follow-up screenings for patients who have shown evidence of high susceptibility to disease.